 Carrying the title “the best cake America has ever made” is no joke.
 But Pittsburgher’s know that they’ll be party-MVP for any birthday, family reunion, or small get-together if they bring Burnt Almond Torte.
 In a way, a day with a cheat meal is like a party.
 So we suggest getting yourself to Prantl’s Bakery in Shadyside or Market Square.
 The vanilla cake with buttercream and candied almonds will call to you, though we don’t recommend eating a whole cake by yourself…so take some friends.

 When you’re looking to satisfy an all-American cheat meal, many look to find an all-American burger.
-But you don’t need to settle for just a patty on a bun.
-Here in Pittsburgh, we’ve got all the fresh takes on the ground round.
 Start by settling in to the Strip District for a wood-fired steak burger on thick slices of toasted ciabatta courtesy of Gaucho Parilla Argentina.
 Manage your hunger with Industry Public House’s Management Burgher, a fixture with wild boar bacon and caramelized onion.
 Keep it simple with Meat & Potatoes’ Plain Jane, a beautifully basic burger on a homemade bun.
 Or if you’re more “veggie-saurus” than meat-eater, hit up OTB Bicycle Cafe for a veggie burger cooked into one of this South Side spot’s signature handhelds.

 If you plan cheat meals ahead of time, you may wake up with a hankering for pancakes.
 Look no further than the Dor-Stop in Dormont, where generous helpings of Banana and Apple Walnut Pancakes landed them on Food Network.
 Though, they’re not the only famous pancake in Pittsburgh.
 Across 5 city locations, Pamela’s Diner is slinging crepe-style hotcakes stuffed with fresh fruit, nuts, and more.
 If you’ve overslept, rest easy knowing that you’ve got Square Cafe on the horizon.
 They serve breakfast all day, including their seasonal pancakes from the griddle and stacks of savory crepes.